Aravindray/Notes/How-to-Buy.md

       - 10,000 mAh take 2-3 hours or faster to recharge
 - Compatibility: Ensure it works with your devices.
   - USB-C is most standard in all devices
-  - No of Ports: More ports more devices you can charge
+  - No of Ports: More ports = more devices you can charge
 - Portability: Choose a size that suits your lifestyle.
-  - Weight
-  - Volume
+  - Weight and Volume
     - More mAh power bank has, the heavier and bulkier it tends to be
 - Brand: Opt for a trusted brand for reliability.
   - Need to consider Build Quality